 Our facility provides every woman with the MammoPad® breast cushion - a soft, foam pad that creates a cushion between you and the mammography machine.
 So you can relax, knowing your mammogram will be warm and comfortable.
 And when it comes to encouraging your friends to take care of themselves, you might have to take matters into your own hands.
 Spread the word about our new Softer Mammogram - one friend at a time.
 It's one way you can share in our urgent mission of saving lives.

 CRMC is accredited by the American College of Radiology and certified by the FDA (Food & Drug Administration).
-CRMC has 3 Full-time Mammographers and 2 part-time mammographers on staff.
+CRMC has three full-time Mammographers and two part-time mammographers on staff.

 Mammography Services Available